MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 ## Replacing a certificate assignment

-If you wish to replace all usage of a certificate within SharePoint with a different certificate.
-For example, if an existing certificate is approaching its expiration and you've imported a new certificate to replace it.
-Use the Switch-SPCertificate cmdlet to replace the assignments of one certificate with a different certificate.
-All usage of that certificate within SharePoint will then be replaced with the different certificate.
+You can replace all usage of an existing certificate within SharePoint with a different certificate, for example, if an existing certificate is approaching its expiration and you've imported a new certificate.
+To replace, use the Switch-SPCertificate cmdlet to replace the assignments of the existing certificate with the new certificate.
+All usage of the existing certificate within SharePoint will then be replaced with the new certificate.

 The cmdlet parameters are: